Jenna Fischer: The Office and career expansion

 In 2005, after a succession of mostly improvised auditions similar to her LolliLove experience, Fischer landed the role of Pam Beesly on what became the NBC hit The Office, based on the original BBC series.
 Before her first audition, casting director Allison Jones told her: "Dare to bore me."
-While looking for acting work, Fischer herself spent several years as a receptionist and administrative assistant in Los Angeles offices, much like her television counterpart, and thus felt she was well suited to the role.
+While looking for acting work, Fischer herself spent several years as a receptionist and administrative assistant in Los Angeles offices.

 "I'm so attached to Pam's journey", she told NPR in 2009.
 "I just love playing this character so, so much."
 Soon after The Office premiered, Fischer was focused on the series' success.
 In an April 2005 interview with her alma mater's student newspaper, she said: "Honestly, it would be great to get to play Pam for a long, long time ...
 I don't have real big aspirations to be a movie star.
 I would love to be on a long-running hit TV show.
 You end up playing a defining role."

 For the third season of The Office, Fischer was nominated for Outstanding Supporting Actress in a Comedy Series at the 59th Primetime Emmy Awards in 2007.
 In January 2008, the cast of The Office won Outstanding Performance by an Ensemble in a Comedy Series at the 14th Screen Actors Guild Awards.
 Fischer, who was voted to deliver the acceptance speech on their behalf, said: "We really love working together.
 We love each other, we love working together, and being together.
 And as an ensemble, a lot of people in this group struggled for a long time as non-working actors—like 8, 12, 15, 20 years.
 So, we're always grateful, we don't take it for granted.
 Thank you so much."